 A Beijing-based developer took control of a lot slated for more than 200 units of housing near New York’s Brooklyn waterfront, a deal the company says is the first of its kind by a Chinese firm in the U.S.

 Xinyuan Real Estate Co.
-(XIN) last month bought the 2-acre (0.8- hectare) parcel at 421 Kent Ave. in the Williamsburg section for $54.2 million, said Omer Ozden, who advised the company on the purchase.
+(XIN:US) last month bought the 2-acre (0.8- hectare) parcel at 421 Kent Ave. in the Williamsburg section for $54.2 million, said Omer Ozden, who advised the company on the purchase.
 Under Chief Executive Officer Yong Zhang, Xinyuan has built more than 21 million square feet (2 million square meters) of housing in second-tier Chinese cities including Hefei, Zhengzhou and Chengdu, according to the company’s website.

 “There’s no question that China wants its domestic companies to spread their wings around the world,” said Dan Fasulo, head of research at New York-based Real Capital, which tracks global commercial-property transactions.
 “This firm is no joke.
 Many Chinese real estate developers are looking overseas almost as a training ground for their people, to bring best practices back home.”

 Xinyuan, which plans to market the units as condominiums, considered several projects in the New York area before making the Brooklyn purchase, according to Tom Gurnee, the company’s Beijing-based chief financial officer.

 “We selected it for its attractive price, trendy location with restaurants and nightlife, its proximity to Manhattan, and its readiness for vertical construction in a relatively short period of time,” he said in an e-mail.

 The Kent Avenue site, two blocks south of the Williamsburg Bridge, had been taken over by a local investor, Richard Kalikow, after he foreclosed on the previous owners earlier this year, making the property available for less than the market price, Ozden said in a telephone interview from Beijing.